Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC)

 Secondly, we have to clarify that we were proceeding in this way for each Age independently.
-Hence, we were considering the existence of links in a given Age as independent on whether they existed in previous times.
-If a certain road existed during a certain Age, it was because it had a purpose at that time, without regard of what may had happened before.
+Hence, we were considering the existence of links in a given Age without considering if they existed in previous times.
+If a certain road existed during a certain Age, it was because it had a purpose at that time, without regard to what may had happened before.
 The underlying assumption is that the effort for track maintenance was as important as the cost for creating routes anew and that no maintenance was the same as destruction.
 Although it is not easy to corroborate this hypothesis, it is reasonable to assume that, over several decades (\ie the length of our time-stamps), the efforts necessary for the maintenance equaled those of the construction.
 Indeed, some special cases of which we have direct archaeological evidence, provide good indication of this.
 The \textit{Vie Cave} - roads that needed to be recut over and over to smooth their worn surface, to the point that they became actual trenches (\citealp{izzet_2007}) - suggest that maintenance was as expensive as road building, at least, in the long term.

 This conceptualization set the basis for the design of a quantitative study based on network analysis and network modeling.
 In the following sections, we introduce three very simple models without parameters.
-Each one emulates a different scenario in terms of \begin{inparaenum}[(a)] \item the information available to each settlements and \item the nature of the relations between them \end{inparaenum}.
-Since there was no centralized authority ruling the region, the three of them assumed that settlements defended local interests and no scenario of strategic planning at regional level was included.
+Each one emulates a different scenario in terms of \begin{inparaenum}[(a)] \item the information available to each settlement and \item the nature of the relations between them \end{inparaenum}.
+Since there was no centralized authority ruling the region, the three of them assumed that settlements defended local interests and no scenario of strategic planning at the regional level was included.